The Water Dancer: Reception

-The Water Dancer received favorable reviews, with a cumulative "Positive" rating at the review aggregator website Book Marks, based on 42 book reviews from mainstream literary critics.
 The novel debuted at number one on The New York Times fiction best-seller list for the week ending September 28, 2019.
 The novel was selected by Oprah Winfrey as the first book for the revival of her Oprah's Book Club on Apple TV+.
 She called it "one of the best books I have ever read in my entire life.
 Right up there in the Top 5."

 Publishers Weekly gave the novel a rave review, writing, "In prose that sings and imagination that soars, Coates further cements himself as one of this generation's most important writers, tackling one of America's oldest and darkest periods with grace and inventiveness.
 This is bold, dazzling, and not to be missed."
 David Fear of Rolling Stone gave the novel a rave review, saying it exceeded expectations for a debut novel and writing, "What's most powerful is the way Coates enlists his notions of the fantastic, as well as his fluid prose, to probe a wound that never seems to heal. [...]
-There’s an urgency to his remembrance of things past that brims with authenticity, testifying to centuries of bone-deep pain.
+There's an urgency to his remembrance of things past that brims with authenticity, testifying to centuries of bone-deep pain.
 It makes The Water Dancer feel timeless and instantly canon-worthy."
 Dwight Garner of The New York Times gave the novel a positive review, calling it "a jeroboam of a book, a crowd-pleasing exercise in breakneck and often occult storytelling that tonally resembles the work of Stephen King as much as it does the work of Toni Morrison, Colson Whitehead and the touchstone African-American science-fiction writer Octavia Butler."
 Kirkus Reviews gave the novel a favorable review, but felt it was "less intensely realized" than Colson Whitehead's The Underground Railroad (2015).

 Constance Grady of Vox praised the "clarity of Coates's ideas and the poetry of his language" but largely panned the novel as a "mess" with monotonous characters and lacking a strong plot development to make up for it.
 She criticized the movement between the plot-driven and allegorical storytelling modes as "whiplash-inducing".
 Shah Tazrian Ashrafi of The Daily Star, while complimenting its "lyrical prose", felt that the novel "left [him] craving more action and high-geared moments of grief, suspense, climax, and character development."